Deep Kronecker Network

-We report the test set (ADNI-2) prediction accuracy of different methods in Table \ref{tab:adni}.
-In addition, for DKN and two TR approaches, we also plot the estimated coefficients in Fig \ref{fig:reg} (left).
-Note that the tensor coefficients of DKN and TR are plotted after thresholding to better illustrate the detected regions.
+We report the test set prediction accuracy of different methods in Table \ref{tab:ADNI}.
+We also visualize the estimated coefficient tensors in Fig. \ref{fig:ADNI} except for CNN.
+We refer to the significantly non-zero positions in the coefficient tensor as the detected region.
+To illustrate the detected regions better, the coefficient tensors of DKN and TR are plotted after thresholding (more than 10 times of standard deviation).

-By Table \ref{tab:adni}, DKN clearly performs the best with smallest prediction error.
-As a comparison, the CNN obtains the largest RMSE, suggesting a larger sample size is needed for CNN.
-Moreover, by Figure \ref{fig:reg}, the brain region detected by DKN are indicating an area around the hippocampus, which has been shown in medical literature is associated with AD (to be discussed in detail later).
+By Table \ref{tab:ADNI}, DKN clearly performs best with the smallest prediction error.
+As a comparison, the CNN obtains the largest RMSE, suggesting a larger sample size is needed for it.
+Moreover, by Figure \ref{fig:ADNI}, the brain region detected by DKN (colored area) is indicating an area around the hippocampus, which has been shown to associated with AD in medical literature (to be discussed later).
 While for TR and TRLasso, they failed to capture the region of hippocampus, resulting to compromised prediction accuracy.

 In the literature, the hippocampus has been proved to be associated with Alzheimer’s disease.
 For example, the early work of \cite{ball1985new} has attributed the decline of higher cognitive functions in AD to the hippocampus and proposed to name AD as a hippocampal dementia. \cite{dubois2016preclinical} revealed that AD would gradually destroy different areas of brain cells and hippocampus is one of the regions suffering the damage first.
 Therefore, we are able to claim that the findings of DKN is in line with existing medical literature.